JustSid/Firedrake/README.md

   * Kernel wide unit tests

 ## Development
-Development of Firedrake happens mostly in two branches: The [development](https://github.com/JustSid/Firedrake/tree/development) contains patches for the current major release (ie 0.3.x) and the [unstable](https://github.com/JustSid/Firedrake/tree/unstable) branch contains code for the next major release (ie 0.4.0).
+Development of Firedrake happens mostly in two branches: The [master](https://github.com/JustSid/Firedrake/tree/master) branch, which contains patches for the current stable release, and the [unstable](https://github.com/JustSid/Firedrake/tree/unstable) branch which contains the changes for the next major release.
 Versioninging follows the [Semantic Versioning](http://semver.org) standard.

 ## Compiling
 ### Prerequisites